Private-equity secondary market: Early history (pre-2000)

-At the same time, in 1989, Landmark Partners was founded by Stanley Alfeld, John Griner and Brent Nicklas.
-However, in 1994, Nicklas departed from Landmark Partners to form Lexington Partners along with Richard Lichter (who himself would later depart to form Newbury Partners) Transactions through most of the 1990s were typically small, typified by Landmark’s 1992 acquisition of a $157 million portfolio of LBO fund interests from Westinghouse Credit Corporation and VCFA’s purchase of the Northrop Grumman Ventures portfolio of assets also in 1992.
-Paul Capital was founded in 1991 in connection with the acquisition of an $85 million venture portfolio from Hillman Ventures.
-Secondary volume was estimated to exceed $1 billion for first time in 1997 and the Crossroads Group, which was subsequently acquired by Lehman Brothers, acquired a $340 million portfolio of direct investments in large- and mid-cap companies from Electronic Data Systems (EDS) in 1999.
+Transactions through most of the 1990s were typically small, typified by Landmarkâs 1992 acquisition of a $157 million portfolio of LBO fund interests from Westinghouse Credit Corporation and VCFAâs purchase of the Northrop Grumman Ventures portfolio of assets also in 1992.
+Secondary volume was estimated to exceed $1 billion for first time in 1997 as deal size began to increase.
+In 1998, Coller Capital and Partners Group completed a US$265 million joint venture transaction to acquire Royal Dutch Shellâs portfolio of limited partnership interests from its United States Pension Trust, which at the time was the largest secondary market deal ever completed.
+The deal was substantially larger than previous deals, and from this point forward, deals grew in size annually for a prolonged period.
+Crossroads Group acquired a $340 million portfolio of direct investments in large and mid-cap companies from Electronic Data Systems (EDS) in 1999.